-1. Open University Enrollment.
-Non-matriculated students may enroll in regular California State University, Fresno classes through the Division of Extended Education.
-(See Extended Education.)

-2. Concurrent Enrollment at Other CSU Campuses.
+- 1. Open University Enrollment.
+Non-matriculated students may enroll in regular California State University, Fresno classes through the Continuing and Global Education. - 2.
+Concurrent Enrollment at Other CSU Campuses.
 CSU students may attend two CSU campuses simultaneously.
 This type of enrollment is not often used by California State University, Fresno students because of the distance to other CSU campuses.
-(See the registrar for details.)

-3. Concurrent Enrollment at a Non-CSU College or University.
+(See the registrar for details.) - 3.
+Concurrent Enrollment at a Non-CSU College or University.
 While enrolled at California State University, Fresno, students may enroll for additional courses at another institution outside the CSU system.
-The course load in the combined enrollment program may not exceed the maximum unit load restrictions for California State University, Fresno.
-The completed form must be filed by the end of the first week of instruction at the Admissions and Records Office, North Lobby, Joyal Administration Building.
+The courseload in the combined enrollment program may not exceed the maximum unit load restrictions for California State University, Fresno.

-See also Intrasytem and Intrasytem Enrollment Programs, page 81.
+See also Intraystem and Intraystem Enrollment Programs.